 Many diagnostic tests can be used to detect complications of early pregnancy.
 Serum β-hCG and progesterone levels, suction curettage, and laparoscopy yield some information, but none can identify the entire spectrum of pathology like pelvic sonography.
 Furthermore, other imaging modalities like computed tomography (CT) are not commonly used for detecting complications of early pregnancy given the risks of ionizing radiation exposure.
 Magnetic resonance imaging (MRI) is also suboptimal given that it is less universally accessible, typically takes longer to obtain, and gadolinium contrast is contraindicated in pregnancy.

 The hormone β-hCG is produced by the trophoblasts during early pregnancy.
-Serum β-hCG levels rise exponentially in ...
+Serum β-hCG levels rise ...